MysteryPancake/Discord-Lyrebird/README.md

 ## Setup
 1. [Create your voice](https://myvoice.lyrebird.ai).

-2. Set the environment variable `LYRE_REDIRECT_URI` to your computer address.
+2. Set the environment variable `LYRE_REDIRECT_URI` to your computer's address.
 Locally, this will be `http://localhost:4000`.
 This is used for authorization.

 3. [Create your Lyrebird app](https://myvoice.lyrebird.ai/application/new).
 Make sure `Redirect URI` matches `LYRE_REDIRECT_URI`.